rutujaa-09/Power-BI-Dashboards/README.md

-# Power-BI-Dashboards
-📊 Power BI Dashboards Collection  This repository features a collection of interactive Power BI dashboards designed to transform data into meaningful insights across multiple domains.
-Using diverse datasets, each dashboard highlights key trends, patterns, and performance metrics through clear and engaging visualizations.
+📊 Power BI Dashboards Collection

+This repository presents a curated collection of interactive Power BI dashboards, built using diverse datasets to transform raw data into meaningful insights.
+Each dashboard is designed with a focus on clarity, storytelling, and actionable analytics across multiple domains. 🚀

+🔹 Key Highlights

+📈 Interactive Visuals – Dynamic charts, graphs, and filters for in-depth exploration.

+📊 Diverse Datasets – Dashboards covering multiple industries and real-world use cases.

+🔍 Insightful Analytics – Identify trends, patterns, and KPIs through advanced data visualizations.

+🛠️ Custom Design – Tailored layouts and themes for impactful decision-making and storytelling.